ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-kube-aws.md

 ```
 For now, Kubernetes does not support the creation of Route53 alias dynamicly.
 The service is accessible outside at : a3b6af5e415f211e6b97202fce3039af-98360.eu-west-1.elb.amazonaws.com:25565 which is not very practical.

-We can create the record via awscli, `route53-minecraft.json` :
+We can create `route53-minecraft.json` :

 ```Json
 {